-- (g) subject to paragraph (4), any holdings by the fund administrator of capital instruments of financial sector entities where the fund administrator holds more than 10 per cent of the capital of those entities; - (h) subject to paragraph (4), where the fund administrator has holdings in capital instruments of financial sector entities that represent less than 10 percent of the capital of those entities and where, in aggregate, the total amount of such holdings exceeds 10 per cent of the fund administrator's own funds calculated after all prudential filters and deductions other than those set out in subparagraph (g) and this subparagraph, the amount of such holdings exceeding 10 per cent of the fund administrator's own funds calculated after all prudential filters and deductions other than those set out in subparagraph (g) and this subparagraph; - (i) the amount of items required to be deducted from Additional Tier 1 items in accordance with Regulation 35 that exceeds the Additional Tier 1 capital of the fund administrator; - (j) any tax charge relating to Common Equity Tier 1 items foreseeable at the moment of its calculation, except where the fund administrator suitably adjusts the amount of Common Equity Tier 1 items insofar as such tax charges reduce the amount up to which those items may be used to cover risks or losses. - (3) A fund administrator shall determine the amount of deferred tax assets that require deduction in accordance with the following: - (a) except where the conditions set out in subparagraph (b) are met, the amount of deferred tax assets to be deducted shall be calculated without reducing it by the amount of the associated deferred tax liabilities of the fund administrator; - (b) the amount of deferred tax assets to be deducted may be reduced by the amount of the associated deferred tax liabilities of the fund administrator provided the deferred tax assets and the deferred tax liabilities relate to taxes levied by the same tax authority and on the same taxable entity and the fund administrator has a legally enforceable right to set off those deferred tax assets against deferred tax liabilities; - (c) associated deferred tax liabilities used for the purposes of subparagraph (b) may not include deferred tax liabilities that reduce the amount of intangible assets or defined benefit pension fund assets required to be deducted. - (4) With reference to paragraphs (2)(g) and (2)(h), a fund administrator shall not deduct holdings of capital instruments issued by a regulated financial sector entity that do not qualify as regulatory capital of that entity.
+- (i) the amount of items required to be deducted from Additional Tier 1 items in accordance with Regulation 35 that exceeds the Additional Tier 1 capital of the fund administrator; - (j) any tax charge relating to Common Equity Tier 1 items foreseeable at the moment of its calculation, except where the fund administrator suitably adjusts the amount of Common Equity Tier 1 items insofar as such tax charges reduce the amount up to which those items may be used to cover risks or losses.

+(3) A fund administrator shall determine the amount of deferred tax assets that require deduction in accordance with the following:

+- (a) except where the conditions set out in subparagraph (b) are met, the amount of deferred tax assets to be deducted shall be calculated with- out reducing it by the amount of the associated deferred tax liabilities of the fund administrator; - (b) the amount of deferred tax assets to be deducted may be reduced by the amount of the associated deferred tax liabilities of the fund administrator provided the deferred tax assets and the deferred tax liabilities relate to taxes levied by the same tax authority and on the same taxable entity and the fund administrator has a legally enforce- able right to set off those deferred tax assets against deferred tax liabilities; - (c) associated deferred tax liabilities used for the purposes of subparagraph (b) may not include deferred tax liabilities that reduce the amount of intangible assets or defined benefit pension fund assets required to be deducted.

+(4) With reference to paragraphs (2)(g) and (2)(h), a fund administrator shall not deduct holdings of capital instruments issued by a regulated financial sector entity that do not qualify as regulatory capital of that entity.

+Additional Tier 1 - items